-Picture this: it’s a beautiful sunny day, and you’re riding a nice loop trail with splendid mountain views, meadows full of wild flowers, and no crowds.
+It’s a beautiful sunny day, and you’re riding a nice loop trail with splendid mountain views, meadows full of wildflowers, and no crowds.
 Where are you?
-It’s the Knebal Springs Loop Trail on the east side of Mt.
+You’re on the delightful Knebal Springs Loop Trail on the east side of Mt.
 Hood.

-The trail starts at Knebal Springs Campground, a trailhead and multi-user campground that has corrals in only three sites but permits horses in all of the sites.
-The campground and its neighboring trails are shared with mountain bike riders, but the trails have long lines of sight so you can see the bicyclists coming, and the elevation changes are gradual so they don’t ride very fast.
+You can access the trail from Knebal Springs Campground, a trailhead and multi-use campground with corrals in several sites.
+The campground and its neighboring trails are shared with mountain bike riders, but the trails have long lines of sight so you can see the bikes coming.
+Plus, the elevation changes are gradual, so the cyclists don’t ride very fast.

 If you want to stay overnight, Knebal Springs Campground has seven sites with fire rings and picnic tables, plus a toilet and a spring-fed water trough.
 Three of the sites have 4-horse corrals, though horses are permitted in all the sites.
 Manure should be disbursed beyond the campground boundaries.